iShares S&P 500 Value ETF (NYSEARCA:IVE) is Occidental Asset Management LLC’s 7th Largest Position

-Occidental Asset Management LLC reduced its stake in shares of iShares S&P 500 Value ETF (NYSEARCA:IVE – Get Rating) by 16.0% in the second quarter, HoldingsChannel.com reports.
-The fund owned 68,285 shares of the company’s stock after selling 13,022 shares during the quarter. iShares S&P 500 Value ETF accounts for approximately 2.8% of Occidental Asset Management LLC’s portfolio, making the stock its 7th largest position.
-Occidental Asset Management LLC’s holdings in iShares S&P 500 Value ETF were worth $9,386,000 at the end of the most recent reporting period.
+Occidental Asset Management LLC decreased its stake in shares of iShares S&P 500 Value ETF (NYSEARCA:IVE – Get Rating) by 16.0% during the second quarter, HoldingsChannel.com reports.
+The fund owned 68,285 shares of the company’s stock after selling 13,022 shares during the period. iShares S&P 500 Value ETF makes up 2.8% of Occidental Asset Management LLC’s holdings, making the stock its 7th largest position.
+Occidental Asset Management LLC’s holdings in iShares S&P 500 Value ETF were worth $9,386,000 at the end of the most recent quarter.

-A number of other hedge funds also recently made changes to their positions in IVE.
-Perkins Coie Trust Co bought a new position in shares of iShares S&P 500 Value ETF during the first quarter valued at about $30,000.
-Aptus Capital Advisors LLC purchased a new position in shares of iShares S&P 500 Value ETF during the first quarter valued at about $36,000.
-Rise Advisors LLC purchased a new position in shares of iShares S&P 500 Value ETF during the fourth quarter valued at about $37,000.
-Fortitude Advisory Group L.L.C. increased its position in shares of iShares S&P 500 Value ETF by 220.7% during the first quarter.
+Other hedge funds have also made changes to their positions in the company.
+Perkins Coie Trust Co bought a new position in shares of iShares S&P 500 Value ETF during the 1st quarter worth approximately $30,000.
+Aptus Capital Advisors LLC acquired a new stake in shares of iShares S&P 500 Value ETF in the 1st quarter valued at $36,000.
+Rise Advisors LLC acquired a new stake in shares of iShares S&P 500 Value ETF in the 4th quarter valued at $37,000.
+Fortitude Advisory Group L.L.C. increased its stake in shares of iShares S&P 500 Value ETF by 220.7% in the 1st quarter.
 Fortitude Advisory Group L.L.C. now owns 279 shares of the company’s stock valued at $43,000 after buying an additional 192 shares during the period.
-Finally, Dravo Bay LLC purchased a new position in shares of iShares S&P 500 Value ETF during the first quarter valued at about $45,000.
+Finally, Dravo Bay LLC acquired a new stake in shares of iShares S&P 500 Value ETF during the first quarter worth $45,000.

 iShares S&P 500 Value ETF (the Fund), formerly iShares S&P 500 Value Index Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P 500 Value Index (the Index).
 The Index measures the performance of the large-capitalization value sector of the United States equity market and consists of those stocks in the S&P 500 exhibiting the strongest value characteristics.